campbellmarianna/Browser-API-Project/README.md

           stroke="#e84393" />
     </pattern>
 8. [viewBox](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox):
-    - This attribute defines the bound of the SVG viewport for the pattern fragment.
+        - The `viewBox` attribute defines the bound of the SVG viewport for the pattern fragment.
 The viewBox Attribute defines the position and dimension, in user space, of an SVG viewport.

      <pattern id="TrianglePattern"
           patternUnits="userSpaceOnUse"